AP Explains: Election’s validity intact despite Trump claims

 WHAT ARE TRUMP’S ALLIES SAYING?

-Trump’s lawyers and campaign staff say the election is not over and that they are investigating claims in several states, though they continue to lack any evidence of widespread fraud that affected the outcome of the race.
+Trump’s lawyers and campaign staff say that the election is not over and that they are investigating claims in several states, though they continue to lack any evidence of widespread fraud that affected the outcome of the race.
 Top Republicans have supported the president’s efforts to fight the election results in court.

 Senate Majority Leader Mitch McConnell said Trump was “100% within his rights to look into allegations of irregularities and weigh his legal options.”
 Attorney General William Barr authorized the Justice Department to investigate “clear and apparently-credible allegations of irregularities.”